The-Marcy-Lab-School/product-landing-page/README.md

     6. Footer with three links and a copyright

 ### Tips
-* Experiment with the `fixed` `display` property to achieve a header that stays in place when you scroll.
+* Experiment with the `position:fixed` property to achieve a header that stays in place when you scroll.
 * The icons that you see in the desktop display are available for free at [Font Awesome](https://fontawesome.com/icons).
 These come in handy quite often so now is a good time to learn how to use them 😁.
 * Your buttons on your card should respond when they are moused over.
-Explor the `:hover` psuedo-selector to achieve this effect.
+Explore the `:hover` psuedo-selector to achieve this effect.
 * [YouTube videos are simple to embed](https://www.w3schools.com/html/html_youtube.asp).
 However, do not set `width` and `height` inline as they do in this link.
 Use CSS to give your `<iframe>` a relative `width` (in percentages) and a `max-width`.
 * The navbar links direct the user to different sections on the page (click on "Features", "How It Works", and "Pricing" to test it out).
 This can be done by assigning the different sections of your page an `id` and linking to that `id` in your anchor tag.
 More about that [here](https://learn.freecodecamp.org/responsive-web-design/basic-html-and-html5/link-to-internal-sections-of-a-page-with-anchor-elements/)